Scenic Rim Region

-The Scenic Rim Region is a local government area in West Moreton region of South East Queensland, Australia.
+The Scenic Rim Region is a local government area (LGA) in the West Moreton region of South East Queensland, Australia.
 Established in 2008, it was preceded by several previous local government areas with histories extending back to the early 1900s and beyond.
 The main town of the region is Beaudesert.

 It has an estimated operating budget of A$33 million.